SII-FLEEECERmw/Pragma-VL/README.md

 We provide **two training modes** to accommodate different GPU memory constraints:

 #### Mode 1: Reward Server Mode (Memory Efficient)
-**Use case**: When GPU memory is limited, run reward model on separate machines/CPUs
+**Use case**: When GPU memory is limited, run reward model on separate machines.

 **How it works**:
 - Reward model runs as an independent service